 PROMYS offers full and partial need-based financial aid and is dedicated to the principle that no one should be unable to attend for financial reasons.

 To be considered for financial assistance, please have a parent or guardian complete the financial aid form found in the application packet and mail it along with a copy of the 2013 federal income tax forms to:

-PROMYS regrets that need-based financial aid is generally not available to international students unless they are U.S. citizens living abroad.
+PROMYS regrets that need-based financial aid is not available to international students unless they are U.S. citizens living abroad.
 However, European students are eligible for merit scholarships funded by the Clay Mathematics Institute (CMI).

 If you feel that, even with a full scholarship from PROMYS, financial need may keep you from attending, we encourage you to apply to the Mathematics Summer Stipends (MASST) program.
 Supported by NSF funds, MASST can provide a stipend of up to $3,000 to enable a strong student from an economically disadvantaged background to take advantage of a full scholarship from a mathematics summer program such as PROMYS.
 We are, of course, happy to nominate suitable students.